tmr4/db65xx_projects/sieve_c/README.md

 * C functions must be declared using the `cdecl` or `__cdecl__` keywords when declaring C functions or use the `--all-cdecl` command line option when running cc65.

 * Assemble the C library module `zeropage.s` with debug information enabled by specifying `.debuginfo +` at the beginning of the file or assembling it with the `-g` command line option.
 I've done this for `sieve.lib`.

-## Debugging Notes

-While traditional debug stepping is now available in db65xx, inspecting C-based local variables is not yet available.
-See the blog post linked above for work arounds.